saltstack/salt/doc/topics/installation/nxos.rst

 GuestShell Salt Minion Persistence
 ===================================

-This section documents SaltStack Minion persistence after system restarts and high availability switchovers.
+This section documents SaltStack Minion persistence in the ``guestshell`` after system restarts and high availability switchovers.

+The ``guestshell`` container does not automatically sync filesystem changes from the active processor to the standby processor.
+This means that SaltStack Minion installation files and related file changes will not be present on the standby until they are manually synced with the following NX-OS exec command:

+``guestshell sync``

 The ``guestshell`` environment uses **systemd** for service management.
 The SaltStack Minion provides a generic systemd script when installed, but a slight modification as shown below is needed for nodes that run Salt in the management (or other vrf) namespace: